Lab Director

 Representative Publications:

 Rowan Hunt (B.A.
-University of North Carolina at Chapel Hill) is a fourth year graduate student in the EAT lab.
+University of North Carolina at Chapel Hill, M.S.
+University of Louisville) is a graduate student in the EAT lab.
 Rowan's research interests include the shared affective mechanisms underlying eating disordered behaviors and other impulsive behaviors, and how such shared mechanisms can be targeted through treatment.
 Additionally, she is also interested in trajectories of illness in EDs (e.g., predictors of recovery, remission, and relapse).
 In her free time, Rowan enjoys cooking, seeing live music, and trying her hand at ceramics.

 Representative Publications: